 - Placing the plant in direct sunlight will cause the cutting to burn or get dehydrated.
 Instead, choose a bright area.

 Replant the water-rooted cutting into a soilless potting mix once the roots are at least one inch long.
 After that, wait at least eight months before transplanting the cuttings.
 Give the plant enough time for its roots to take.
-Then, move the plant to a larger pot—one that is at least five gallons in size—or a more permanent location outside.

 Common Jacaranda Tree Issues